opipari/DeepRobWeb/projects/finalproject.md

 ### Expected Report Format
 {: #report-format }

-**Student teams in DeepRob should complete a written report documenting their paper reproduction and algorithmic extension as part of the final project.** The project report should include the following sections: a paper abstract, an introduction, a related work section, a section describing your algorithmic extension, your experimental setup and results, and finally a conclusion. **Students are expected to typeset their reviews using LaTeX in IEEE conference style.** A [LaTeX report template](/assets/projects/DeepRobProjectReport.zip) is provided for your convenience.
+**Student teams in DeepRob should complete a written report documenting their paper reproduction and algorithmic extension as part of the final project.** The project report should include the following sections: a paper abstract, an introduction, a related work section, a section describing your algorithmic extension, your experimental setup and results, and finally a conclusion.
+Final reports are expected to be 4-6 pages, not including references. **Students are expected to typeset their reviews using LaTeX in IEEE conference style.** A [LaTeX report template](/assets/projects/DeepRobProjectReport.zip) is provided for your convenience.
 You may write your review collaboratively using online LaTeX tools, such as [Overleaf](https://www.overleaf.com/){: target="_blank" rel="noopener noreferrer"}.

 ### Report Deadline
 {: #report-deadline }